AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-In order to reduce the complexity associated with the specification and verification of a program's behavior in the face of pointer-related aliasing, |SPARK| supports only "owning" access-to-object types (described below), named access-to-constant types, and access-to-subprogram types; other access types (including access discriminants) are not in |SPARK|.
+In order to reduce the complexity associated with the specification and verification of a program's behavior in the face of pointer-related aliasing, |SPARK| supports only "owning" and "observing" access-to-object types (described below), named access-to-constant types, and access-to-subprogram types; other access types (including access discriminants) are not in |SPARK|.